-The eczema rash on your child's skin can sometimes lead to food allergies, hay fever, and asthma.
-But there are steps you can take to soothe the itch and possibly cut the risk of allergies.
+Children with eczema may eventually get food allergies, hay fever, or asthma.
+But you can take steps to soothe the itch and possibly cut the risk of allergies.

 The Eczema-Allergy Connection

-While most experts don't believe that eczema is purely allergic, it's clearly connected to allergic conditions like food allergies, hay fever, and asthma.
+While most experts don't think eczema is purely allergic, it's clearly connected to allergic conditions like food allergies, hay fever, and asthma.

-- Up to 80% of kids with eczema develop hay fever or asthma later in childhood.
+- Up to 80% of kids with eczema get hay fever or asthma later in childhood.

 - 35% of adults with asthma or nasal allergies had eczema as kids.